Intercultural integration in Cyprus

 Following consultations at the national and local levels, the previous project prepared a “Blueprint for multilevel governance of intercultural integration policies in Cyprus”, which was presented at a national event on 25 May 2023, and proposed the establishment of a new National Authority for integration.
 This project aims to support the establishment of the new National Authority, as decided by the Republic of Cyprus, through providing capacity building for the proposed Focal Points for the national level (representatives of ministries, social partners, unions of local authorities, national NGOs) and for the Focal Points for the local level proposed to be the regional intercultural network coordinators, representing the local NGOs, municipalities, migrant representatives, and civil society.

-A proposed activity of the new National Authority will be the preparation of the national integration strategy, as per the MoU mentioned above, and this project will support the capacity building of technical experts who will have an advisory role in the drafting of the strategy as well as assisting with the development of a monitoring and evaluation tool for the strategy.
+A proposed activity of the new National Authority will be the preparation of the national integration strategy and this project will support the capacity building of technical experts who will have an advisory role in the drafting of the strategy as well as assisting with the development of a monitoring and evaluation tool for the strategy.

 The project will use the Intercultural Cities conceptual, analytical and policymaking tools to address the challenges of migrant integration, in particular related to building trust, fostering community cohesion and managing diversity as a resource.